FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+- Besides lighting, all activities could be combined with certain sound effects to ensure users receive the information the machine is trying to convey.

 ## Part C. Prototype the device